Land of the Loops: Commercial uses

 With its first release on Up Records, the 7" single "Multi-family Garage Sale," Land of the Loops has been successful in licensing its music for commercial uses, with that song being used on a Miller Genuine Draft TV spot.
 Other music from the album containing the single, "Bundle of Joy," was used on projects from a TV commercial aired in Japan directed by Sofia Coppola to the first song, "Welcome (Back)" played on the first and eighth episodes of HBO's The Sopranos.
 The song "Heidi Cakes" is played during the credits of Sofia Coppola's short Lick the Star.
-The album Bundle of Joy as a whole was used as the soundtrack for the movie Lover Girl starring Sandra Bernhard in 1997.
+The album Bundle of Joy as a whole was used as the soundtrack for the movie Lover Girl starring Sandra Bernhard (1997).
+A remix of "Multifamily Garage Sale" is featured in "Bulgari Unexpected Wonders" commercial (2022).

-The album Bundle of Joy was featured in the 2000 movie High Fidelity.